hydephp/policies/Backwards Compatability.md

 In general, protected class members (methods and properties) have limited BC support.
 This means that they may be refactored and changed when the need arises.
 However, care should be taken when changing protected class members of classes that are designed to be extended (for example base/abstract classes like BuildTasks and the Extensions API)

 Command classes are only partly covered by the BC promise as most of their class members are protected.
 In general, the console commands are not designed to be extended, and should be done so at your own risk.

+### Unreleased code

+As the backwards compatabilty promise only kicks in upon the release of the given code, any code t that is unreleased, for example on the development branches, is not yet covered by the BC promise.
+You should always use the latest stable version when building something that depends on the framework code.

 ### Security fixes